ipogudin/gauge/README.md

 gauge
 =====

-A simple performance measurement tool for network servers
+A simple performance measurement tool for HTTP servers